LOUSANPANG/awesome-github-repos/data.md

 ## TypeScript

+*   [Azure/fetch-event-source](https://github.com/Azure/fetch-event-source) - A better API for making Event Source requests, with all the features of fetch()

 *   [verdaccio/verdaccio](https://github.com/verdaccio/verdaccio) - A lightweight Node.js private proxy registry

 *   [raineorshine/npm-check-updates](https://github.com/raineorshine/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows